dan0102dan/exchangel/web/README.md

 ### AppProvider

-The [`AppProvider`](./src/Components/AppProvider/AppProvider.jsx) component is a crucial part of Exchangel's web application, designed to preserve and manage state data across different pages.
+The [`AppProvider`](./src/Components/AppProvider/AppProvider.jsx) component is a crucial part of Exchangel's web application designed to preserve and manage state data across different pages.
 Its primary purpose is to ensure that specific state variables, such as `homeData` and `searchResult`, remain accessible and persistent when navigating using React Router.

 ### Implementation